This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - Renal haemodialysis or CAPD

-- Any other condition putting patient at high risk e.g. poorly controlled diabetes, obesity, on Clozapine
+- Any other condition putting patient at high risk e.g. poorly controlled diabetes, morbid obesity, metabolic disease, severe liver or neurological disease

 Oseltamivir (Tamiflu) Dosing